KrisK7/webtest2/content/dev-reference.md

 ---
-title: "Design System Reference"
+title: "Design System"
 layout: "dev-reference"
 description: "Complete reference of all design tokens, components, and styles"
-menu: "main"
+draft: true

 weight: 100
+noindex: true
 ---

 # Design System

+[//] menu: "main" [//]
 This living style guide documents all design tokens, components, and patterns used across the website.
 All components automatically adapt to light and dark themes.

 ## Color Palette